leon4rd/test/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## Why did the feline fail the lie detector test?
+Because he be lion.